-It's official, the first cycle of the federally required provider revalidation ended at midnight on September 24, 2016.
-West Virginia Medicaid would like to thank all the providers who completed the revalidation process.
+The first cycle of the federally required provider revalidation ended at midnight on September 24, 2016.
+West Virginia Medicaid would like to thank all of the providers who completed the revalidation process.
 As of October 1, 2016, approximately 97% of the 23,000-plus providers enrolled in June 2013, when West Virginia Medicaid's formal revalidation process began, have revalidated.

-Providers who have not completed the revalidation process are subject to termination of their provider participation with West Virginia Medicaid.
+Providers who have not completed the revalidation process are subject to termination of their participation with West Virginia Medicaid.
 Since the deadline, BMS has been identifying any remaining providers who did not start or started but did not finish the revalidation process.
-By the end of 2016, action will be taken on the enrollment and/or payment status of these providers.

 One aspect of revalidation subject to delayed implementation was the federally required fingerprintbased criminal background check (FCBC) for high-risk providers.
 West Virginia Medicaid must have the FCBC process fully implemented for high-risk providers, including those who completed Cycle 1 revalidation, by July 1, 2017.
-See the related article on page seven on the FCBC implementation process in this issue of the Provider Newsletter.
+See the related article on the FCBC implementation process on page seven in this issue of the Provider Newsletter.